Skip to main content

 • variableNotExist: Passes if the specified global variable does not exist in autoconfig-variables.json or is undefined.

-To use these filters, you define a filter rule within your job's filters (or filters2, etc.) object.
-The key for the filter rule can be any descriptive name.
-Inside this rule:
+Define a filter rule inside your job’s filters (or filters2, etc.) object.
+The rule name can be anything.
+Inside the rule:

 1. Set filterType to one of the four types listed above.